Radians per Second to Gigahertz Converter

 Enter the frequency in radians per second below to get the value converted to gigahertz.

-To convert a radian per second measurement to a gigahertz measurement, multiply the frequency by the conversion ratio.
-One radian per second is equal to 1.5915E-10 gigahertz, so use this simple formula to convert:
+Since one radian per second is equal to 1.5915E-10 gigahertz, you can use this simple formula to convert:

-The frequency in gigahertz is equal to the radians per second multiplied by 1.5915E-10.
+The frequency in gigahertz is equal to the frequency in radians per second multiplied by 1.5915E-10.

 Radians per second and gigahertz are both units used to measure frequency.
 Keep reading to learn more about each unit of measure.